Christian Walker Player Props: Diamondbacks vs. Marlins

 Christian Walker At The Plate

-- Walker has a double, two home runs and three walks while batting .163.
+- Walker has a double, two home runs and three walks while hitting .173.

-- In six of 13 games this year (46.2%), Walker has reached base safely via hit, and that includes multiple hits twice.
+- This season, Walker has recorded at least one hit in seven of 14 games (50.0%), and had multiple hits twice.

-- In 13 games played this year, he has homered in two of them.
+- He has homered in two of 14 games played this year, and in 3.5% of his plate appearances.

-- In six games this year, Walker has picked up an RBI, with more than one RBI once.
+- Walker has driven in a run in seven games this season (50.0%), including one multiple-RBI game.

-- He has scored in three of 13 games so far this season.
+- He has scored a run in three of 14 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.